How Important Are Classroom Rules?

 I always recommend involving students in the creation of classroom rules.

-That always makes my students feel responsible and accountable for what they have contributed in making.
+That always makes my students feel responsible and accountable for what they have contributed to making.

 For ages from ten to upwards, I always allow everyone to sign it.
 That proves further that everyone accepted and agreed to them.